hozlucas28/C-Algorithms-Practical-Work-2025/README.md

 ### Tags

--   `vMAJOR.MINOR.PATCH`: This tag indicates a release of the practical work following [Semantic Versioning](https://semver.org/), and will only be present in the `Master` branch commits.
+-   `vMAJOR.MINOR.PATCH`: This tag indicates a [release](https://github.com/hozlucas28/C-Algorithms-Practical-Work-2025/releases) of the practical work following [Semantic Versioning](https://semver.org/), and will only be present in the `Master` branch commits.

 ### Branches

--   `Master`: Branch containing the development versions of the practical work, where team members will introduce new changes (commits).
+-   `Master`: Branch containing the development versions of the practical work, where team members will introduce new changes (commits) through [pull requests](https://github.com/hozlucas28/C-Algorithms-Practical-Work-2025/pulls?q=is%3Apr).

 > [!IMPORTANT]
 > Stable versions are only available as [releases](https://github.com/hozlucas28/C-Algorithms-Practical-Work-2025/releases).

 > [!NOTE]
-> The other branches are fictional and represent individual contributions from each member to the `Master` branch.
+> The other branches are fictional and represent individual contributions from each member through [pull requests](https://github.com/hozlucas28/C-Algorithms-Practical-Work-2025/pulls?q=is%3Apr) to the `Master` branch.

 ## Development team